modured/rantoni-assets/README.md

 Some gameplay ideas that could influence:
     - If we end up including policeman and civilians then at the very end with the final dude let him incoorporate the stats of the player, something like `Final Badguy: "I have read the reports you know...
 276. Fucking 276 civilians!
 You are not any better than us.
 No, no you are even worse!
 You are a monster!`, or something along those lines.
 I think that could be a pretty cool reflection on the players choices throughout the game and maybe also hit them with a curve ball because they probably didn't think much of killing civilians in a game like this.
+    - If there is something like a _Game+_ then perhaps have slightly different dialogue in some cases?
+Maybe even have a different ending (like a "true ending" or something?).
+Something like that could easily double the playtime while only requiring a fraction of the time to create, although certianly not all players would play this mode, but it would be nice to give that to people who really enjoyed the game and want to play some more

+If you end up implementing multiple gangs then you could do something like some gang wanting to team up with our protagonist, they meet up, they give the proposition, they shake hands, though after a few seconds the hand of the gang member explodes (chad crushed his hand with a hand shake), then says something like "I would never ally with scum like you.", further solidifying his disgust and hatred for gangs.

 ### How to Implement Story